Athena-OS/athena-core-docker/README.md

 Athena OS container has been developed in order to be run also by podman.
 The choice to use podman comes from its advantages over docker, one of most important: security.

-According to your preference, install `docker` or `podman` package for your Linux environment.
+According to your preference, install `docker` and `docker-compose` packages or `podman` package for your Linux environment.

 In case you are using podman, edit `/etc/containers/registries.conf` and add:
 ```